Hundred Years' War, 1337–1360: Chevauchée

 The First Treaty of London was signed in 1358 and, essentially, was an agreement setting the ransom for John at four million écus.
 The first instalment was to be paid by 1 November 1358, however, the French defaulted on the agreement.
 The Second Treaty of London was signed on 12 March 1359 and this time the treaty allowed for hostages to be held in place of John.
 The hostages included two of his sons, several princes and nobles, four inhabitants of Paris, and two citizens from each of the nineteen principal towns of France.
 While these hostages were held, John returned to France to try and raise funds to pay the ransom.
 Also, under the terms of the treaty England gained possession of Normandy, Brittany, Anjou, Maine and all the coastline from Flanders to Spain, thus restoring the former Angevin Empire.
 The hostages were held in honourable captivity which under the chivalric code meant they were given free rein to move about.
 In 1362 John's son, Louis of Anjou, a hostage in English-held Calais, escaped his parole and refused to return.
 When John found out, ashamed at the actions of his son he felt duty-bound to return to captivity.
 He left Paris and gave himself up to the Captain of Calais, who returned him to his honourable captivity in England.
 He spent the rest of his reign there and died in London on 8 April 1364.
-John's funeral, in England, was a great chivalrous affair and he was honoured as a great man by the Plantagenets.
+John's funeral, in England, was a chivalrous affair and he was honoured as a great man by the Plantagenets.

-Chest that contained the ratified Treaty of Brétigny, known as the Treaty of Calais.
+Chest that contained the ratified Treaty of Brétigny.

 In 1358, a peasant revolt in France called the Jacquerie took place.
 It was caused by the deprivations suffered by the country people during the war and their treatment at the hands of the free companies and the French nobility, in particular, after the Battle of Poitiers.
-Led by Guillaume Kale (Carle or Cale), they joined forces with other villages, and beginning in the area of Beauvais, north of Paris, committed atrocities against the nobles and destroyed many chateaux in the area.
+Led by Guillaume Kale, they joined forces with other villages, and beginning in the area of Beauvais, north of Paris, committed atrocities against the nobles and destroyed many chateaux in the area.
 All the rebellious groups were defeated later that summer at the battle of Mello and reprisals followed.